the-events-calendar/the-events-calendar/readme.txt

 = [4.5.14] TBD =

+* Fix - Fixed issues with the jQuery Timepicker vendor script conflicting with other plugins' similar scripts (props: @hcny et al.) [74644]
 * Tweak - Remove unnecessary paramters from some remove_action calls in the plugin (thanks to @JPry on GitHub for submitting this fix!)
 [88867]
 * Tweak - Adjusted the EA cron start time so that it never gets created in the past [88965]
 * Language - Improvements to aid translatability of text throughout plugin (props: @ramiy) [88982]